memryx/memryx-frigate-manager/README.md

 2. **Configure** - Easy camera setup and detection settings
 3. **Launch** - Start and manage your Frigate instance

+## Help and Discussion

+Check out [our Community forum section](https://community.memryx.com/c/frigate) for support or feedback on this GUI and MemryX+Frigate integration in general!

 ## License

 Copyright © 2026 MemryX Inc.